NetworkGestalt/Pong-OCWM/README.md

 [2] Lei, A., Schölkopf, B., & Posner, I. (2025).
 SPARTAN: A Sparse Transformer World Model Attending to What Matters.
 The Thirty-Ninth Annual Conference on Neural Information Processing Systems.
 NIPS. https://openreview.net/forum?id=uS5ch7GjZ4

-*TODO: train the dynamics model for a larger number of steps, and evaluate it using pixel MSE as a function of rollout length.
-Then, run an ablation on the context window size and self-forcing horizon.
-Finally, map keyboard inputs to paddle actions during rollout to make the generated Pong rollout fully interactive.*
+*TODO: train the dynamics model for a larger number of steps, evaluate it using pixel MSE as a function of rollout length, and run an ablation on the context window size and self-forcing horizon; map keyboard inputs to paddle actions during rollout to make the generated Pong dynamics fully interactive.*

 ### Repository Contents (WIP)
 - env/